lollisoft/pascal/README.md

 This is a migration from my old CVS PASCAL repository.

 Be warned, this is very old code from DOS times.
-Using Turbo Pascal 6.0 and Turbo Vision 1.0 included in that version.
+Using Turbo Pascal 6.0 and Turbo Vision 1.0 used in that version.

 Build the code with an unix style make command.
 The relevant and wotking applications get built into C:\TP\Builds and the project should be placed on C:\Q\Develop\Projects\Pascal and the C:\Q should be subst Q: C:\Q.